Your IP:

 2. Why does Google collect your data?

-3. What data does Google collect?
+3. What specific data does Google track?

-4. How to stop Google from tracking me?
+4. What Stop Google from tracking me?

 5. FAQ